blgo/travel-blog/site/content/blog/bilingual-personal-thoughts.md

 ---
 <!--StartFragment-->

-here is something really bothering me... what are the advantages and disadvantages of being bilingual?
+There is something really bothering me... what are the advantages and disadvantages of being bilingual?
 In which language should I create my videos?!
 By the way, for the first time I did Polish subtitles \[hells bells, what a job!] :) also, many many thanks to Asia who helped with the shoots! xxx

 <!--EndFragment-->

 <br>{{< youtube kQ8KeM5GXqw >}}</br>